-X.1.4 Post-conditions
+5.1.4 Post-conditions

 The UE disconnects from operator’s streaming service.

 The next origination attempt from the user’s UE goes through the normal session set up process.
 The UE may cache the unseen show or some other show for free during certain time.
 If the user watches the cached content in the UE, the user will be charged otherwise the cached content will be overwritten by new content.